khoanguyen123/gacd/README.md

   2. So, need to read "subject_test.txt".
 Each row identifies a subject whose observation is in the matching row number in "X_test.txt"

   3. Similarly, "y_test.txt" identifies an activity by number (e.g. 1 = WALKING, 2 = WALKING_UPSTAIRS, ...).
-So, we need to map them to meaningful names using "activity_labels.txt"
+  So, we need to map them to more descriptive names using "activity_labels.txt"

   4. Combine them all (via cbind) into a single TEST dataset

 2. Do the same with TRAINING dataset

-3. Merge TEST and TRAINING dataset into one data frame via rbind
+3. Merge TEST and TRAINING dataset created in step 1 and 2 into one data frame via rbind

 4. Extract only the measurements on the mean and standard deviation for each row using select{dplyr} function on all columns matching "std" or "mean"